 As exams approach, pupils are wondering: what can I do to make this revision more effective?
 Perhaps some are regretting not starting revision sooner.
 Others are wondering why they didn’t pick a different subject or research another exam board.
 Many young children are also curious about why they are doing this particular qualification.
 The two main qualifications taken by 14- to 16-year-olds in the UK are IGCSE and GCSE.
 GCSEs or IGCSEs are a minimum requirement for most jobs as well as further education.
 They are also the only confirmed grades received by the university on your application.

 In order to decide which is harder, you must make your own judgments on the content of each course and how they are assessed.
-Still confused and considering which British high school qualification is best for you?
+Still confused and considering which secondary school qualification is best for you?
 Then continue reading to find out more about IGCSEs and GCSEs.

 Are GCSEs Harder Than IGCSEs?

 General Certificate of Secondary Education, more commonly known as GCSE, is the standard course and examination taken by pupils in the UK.

 Many argue that the increasing number of private and independent schools that offer IGCSEs, as an alternative to the national curriculum of GCSEs, suggests that the latter is likely to have a higher level of difficultly.